FinalLoveMachine ~start retry polling with you in your most loved color~

 Tal triggered the IBMI and selected "Not sleeping."
 The puppet raised its head.
 Ayaka let out a small breath of relief.
 Miyu had already put her hands on her hips.

-No matter how much he thought, how much he calculated — this was the situation.
-Tal selected "Coming," and Taro stood up.
+No matter how many times he turned it over — despair is the gentleness of words, not the brutality of fact.
+Tal selected "Coming."
 Ayaka took the first step.
 Miyu had already turned and walked ahead.
-Kagami stayed at the back, quietly following.
+Kagami slipped to the back, and followed, quietly.

 Features